-Our toddler enjoys all things girl, but she also loves things that “go, go, go”.
-This shape truck is not only cute, but its a great way to work on shapes and colors.
+My preschooler enjoys all things girly and glittery, but she also loves things that “go, go, go”.
+This shape truck is not only cute, but it’s also a great way to work on shapes, colors, and fine motor skills.
 Never underestimate the educational value of art time!

 - White Paper